tdevwk/t2gt-chicago-22/README.md

 # How we built it

-The project was built using React, firebase, HTML, CSS, and Javascript.
+The project was built using React, Azure Cosmos, HTML, CSS, and Javascript.
 We collaborated using Google Workspace, repl.it, VS Code, and Github.
 We also deployed the website onto Microsoft Azure with the resource name Moneybean and stored the code on Github.

 # Challenges we ran into